barikx/sample_superstore_power_bi_report/README.md

 We'll start with a fresh Power BI project, and then we'll add a data source and report.
 By the end of this project, you'll have a full-blown Power BI project, ready to be used in your business.

-The screenshot of the power bi report is shared below:
+The screenshot of the power bi report after finishing of the project is shared below:

 ![bi](https://github.com/barikx/sample_superstore_power_bi_report/assets/124221384/4948b1dc-68c9-4656-add5-e0663cf3829b)